 Lumphini Park your car is where tourists and locals come to relax on the lawns and get a break from the busy Bangkok traffic.
 See the locals practice tai chi and play on the grass or take in a free concert.

 King Rama NI acknowledged the advantages of a green public space in the 1920s.
 This individual dedicated 142 acres (57 hectares) of royal land to a park in what has become the central business district of Sathon.
 He named it after the birthplace of Juggernaut in Nepal.

-Arrive just after beginning, however, and you should find the park is a beehive of activity, with running joggers, locals practicing their tai chi, yoga and blade dancing on the grass lawns.
+Arrive just after daybreak, however, and you should find the park is a beehive of activity, with running joggers, locals practicing their tai chi, yoga and blade dancing on the grass lawns.
 If you feel like working up a perspiration, there is an outdoor gym.
 Right before sunset, you can join a free open-air aerobics class.
 Only remember that at eight a. m. and a few p. m., the complete area concerns a standstill to listen to the nationwide anthem as it takes on from loudspeakers.

 Lumphini Park is public but closes at night time.
 Two community stops, Lumphini and Dans le cas où Lom, are within easy walking distance.
 Note that the park is a non-smoking zone.
 If you want time-honored music, check the plan of the seasonal Live show in the Park series to see if you can catch a performance on a Sunday evening.